ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}

-Okay, quick update on what we've covered so far ...
+And here's a reminder on what we've covered so far ...

 {{% /note %}}